 Personal stories about participating in clinical trials

 These are just a few suggestions to get you started.
-We may have other fact sheets and publications to meet the needs of the people you serve.
+We may have other publications to meet the needs of the people you serve.
 Many of these resources are also available in Spanish, Chinese, Korean, and Vietnamese.
-For a complete list of NIAMS publications, please visit the NIAMS Publication Ordering System.
+For a list of NIAMS publications that can be ordered free of charge, please visit the NIAMS Publication Ordering System.

 You can also contact our information specialists by email at NIAMSinfo@mail.nih.gov or toll free at 877–226–4267 (TTY: 301–565–2966) for assistance in tailoring the publications for your community.